fitbenchmarking/fitbenchmarking/docs/source/users/options/index.rst

 FitBenchmarking Options
 #######################

-FitBenchmarking is controlled by a set of options that are set in 2 places.
-In order from lowest priority to highest these are:

-- The default options.
-- An options file.

-The default options are a complete set of options with sensible values.
-These will be used when no other values are given for any of the options, the values for these can be seen in the links below.
+The default behaviour of FitBenchmarking can be changed by supplying an options file.
+The default values of these options, and how to override them, are given in the pages below.

 .. toctree::
     :titlesonly:
     :maxdepth: 2
     :caption: Contents:

+    fitting_option
     minimizer_option
-    fitting_option
     plotting_option
     logging_option